zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 Prior to the activation of Overwinter, nodes running pre-Overwinter protocol version 170002 and the Overwinter protocol version 170003 remain connected with the same consensus rules, but it would be preferable for nodes supporting Overwinter to connect to other nodes supporting Overwinter.

 This would help the network partition smoothly, since nodes should already be connected to (a majority of) peers running the same protocol version.
-Otherwise an Overwinter node may find their connections to legacy nodes droppedsuddenly at the activation height, potentiallyleaving them isolated and susceptible to eclipse attacks. [link]
+Otherwise an Overwinter node may find their connections to legacy nodes dropped suddenly at the activation height, potentially leaving them isolated and susceptible to eclipse attacks. [link]

 To assist network coalescence before the activation height, we update the eviction process to place a higher priority on evicting legacy nodes.